The Haxan Cloak

-Bobby Krlic (born 20 December 1985), known by his stage name The Haxan Cloak, is a British composer, artist, music producer and musician.
+Bobby Milan Krlic (born 20 December 1985), known by his stage name The Haxan Cloak, is a British composer, artist, music producer and musician.

 He has released two full-length albums (2011's The Haxan Cloak and 2013's Excavation).
 As a producer, Krlic has worked with artists including Björk, Father John Misty, Khalid, Troye Sivan, Goldfrapp, serpentwithfeet and The Body.
 He has also composed several soundtracks, credited under his real name, including Ari Aster's films Midsommar, Beau Is Afraid and Eddington, and the television series Beef, Snowpiercer, Angel of Darkness and Reprisal.

 Early life and education

 Krlic was born and raised in Wakefield, West Yorkshire, England.
 He is of Serbian descent.
 He studied music and visual arts at the University of Brighton.